 - Type of Dance: Give some thought to the types of dance genres/styles you are interested in learning, e.g. ballroom, swing, salsa or tango.

 - Time: Determine how much time you are willing to put into the process of learning.
 The more time you put into lessons, practice, etc. the faster you learn.
-Also, after you have learned a minimum of movements and feel comfortable, you might add a practice dance party if one is available.
+Also, after you have learned a minimum of movements and feel comfortable, you might add practice dance parties.

 - Location: Contact several dance studios by email/phone to ask a questions.
-Check out their website and ratings on Google and/or Yelp.
+Check out their website and ratings on Google.
 Also, visit the dance studio to see if it looks like a comfortable environment for you to take your lessons.

-What are the most popular dances for lessons?
+What are the most popular dances styles for lessons?

 - Dance Genre: There are a few dance genres/styles that have been popular for a long time.
 Other dance genres seem to come and go throughout the history of dance.
-In the 2010’s, several types of dance seem to attract more people.
+In recent years, several types of dance seem to attract more people.

 - Swing dances (West Coast swing, Lindy hop, East Coast swing)